Melanated-Cyber-Kings/Class7-Homework/Individual-Homework/README.md

 ## 📝 Submission Log

 Below is a detailed log of all submitted homework, organized by week.
-Click the links for easy access the deliverables for each week.
+Click the links for easy access to the deliverables for each week.

 | Week  | Deliverable                 | Status/Notes     | Link                                              |
 | :---- | :-------------------------- | :--------------- | :------------------------------------------------ |